Users are the most fundamental building block for creating a hierarchy of access among your organization.

-If changed, this setting will override the site-wide default, which can be set at Settings > Security > Insecure FTP support.
+If changed, this setting will override the site-wide default, which can be set at Settings > Security > Plain/unencrypted FTP Support.

-Note: Allowing insecure connections is dangerous because it will cause passwords and file contents to be transmitted across networks in clear text.
+Note: Allowing unencrypted connections is dangerous because it will cause passwords and file contents to be transmitted across networks in clear text.

 You can grant the user temporary access to your site by entering a date here.
 Access for this user will be blocked after this date occurs (midnight of the selected date).